Nike-Inc/Willow/README.md

 The `Logger` initializer takes three parameters to customize the behavior of the logger instance.

 - `logLevels: [LogLevel]` - The log message levels that should be processed.
 Messages that don't match the current log level are not processed.

-- `writers: [Writer]` - The array of writers to write to.
+- `writers: [LogWriter]` - The array of writers to write to.
 Writers can be used to log output to a specific destination such as the console, a file, or an external service.

 - `executionMethod: ExecutionMethod = .synchronous(lock: NSRecursiveLock())` - The execution method used when writing messages.

 `Logger` objects can only be customized during initialization.
 If you need to change a `Logger` at runtime, it is advised to create an additional logger with a custom configuration to fit your needs.
 It is perfectly acceptable to have many different `Logger` instances running simultaneously.

 #### Thread Safety

 The `print` function does not guarantee that the `String` parameter will be fully logged to the console.
-If two `print` calls are happening simultaneously from two different queues (threads), the messages can get mangled, or intertwined. `Willow` guarantees that messages are completely finished writing before starting on the next one.
+If two `print` calls are happening simultaneously from two different queues (threads), the messages can get mangled, or intertwined.
+`Willow` guarantees that messages are completely finished writing before starting on the next one.

 > It is important to note that by creating multiple `Logger` instances, you can potentially lose the guarantee of thread-safe logging.
-If you want to use multiple `Logger` instances, you should create a `NSRecursiveLock` or `DispatchQueue` that is shared between both configurations.
-For more info...see the [Advanced Usage](#advanced-usage) section.
+> If you want to use multiple `Logger` instances, you should create a `NSRecursiveLock` or `DispatchQueue` that is shared between both configurations.
+> For more info, see the [Advanced Usage](#advanced-usage) section.

 ### Logging Messages and String Messages

 Willow can log two different types: Messages and Strings.

  - Messages are structured data with a name and a dictionary of attributes.
  Willow declares the `LogMessage` protocol which frameworks and applications can use as the basis for concrete implementations.
  Messages are a good choice if you want to provide context information along with the log text (e.g. routing log information to an external system like New Relic).

  - Strings are just `Strings` with no additional data.

 ### Logging Messages with Closures

 The logging syntax of Willow was optimized to make logging as lightweight and easy to remember as possible.
 Developers should be able to focus on the task at hand and not remembering how to write a log message.

 #### Single Line Closures